csvpath/csvpath/README.md

     - a single .csv file or
     - a directory of .csv files

 This is a very basic use of CsvPath.
-For more usage, see the unit tests.
+For more examples, see the unit tests.

     path = CsvPath()
     path.parse("""$test.csv[5-25]